Meet the acts competing in the Eurovision Song Contest 2018

 Who is Finland’s Eurovision 2018 entry?

 Finland’s Eurovision entry is singer (and former X Factor UK finalist) Saara Alto.
-Her song has yet to be revealed.
+Her song is called Monsters.

 Who is France’s Eurovision 2018 entry?